 Seed coat treatment

 These treatments make a hard seed coat permeable to water or gases either by softening or cracking.
-This process is called as scarification.
+This process is called scarification.
 The treatment can be either chemical or physical in nature.

 Stratification: The incubation of seeds at an appropriate low temperature over a moist layer before transferring to a temperature suitable for germination.